errandom/QMT/PRD.md

 # Planning Guide

 A modern, glossy facility management system for the Zurich Renegades Football club, managing both tackle and flag football operations with a sleek navy blue aesthetic reflecting the city of Zurich.
-The interface uses a powerful athletic font (Bebas Neue) for headers and maintains a professional, sports-focused design.

 **Experience Qualities**:
 1. **Modern & Glossy** - Contemporary design with smooth shapes, subtle gradients, and premium feel
-2. **Intuitive** - Clear visual hierarchy with sport-specific iconography (gridiron for facilities, helmet for tackle football) and easy navigation
+2. **Intuitive** - Clear visual hierarchy with sport-specific iconography and easy navigation
-3. **Professional** - Polished interface that reflects the quality of Zurich Renegades organization with strong, powerful typography
+3. **Professional** - Polished interface that reflects the quality of Zurich Renegades organization

 **Complexity Level**: Light Application (multiple features with basic state)
   - Dashboard with sport type toggle and team filtering